juergs/Signal_ESP32/README.md

 # Signal_ESP32
-This Version was forked from Ralf9's version @  https://github.com/Ralf9/SIGNALDuino/tree/dev-r420_cc1101 and ported to VSCode + Platformio.
+This Version was forked from Ralf9's version @  https://github.com/Ralf9/SIGNALDuino/tree/dev-r420_cc1101

+and ported to VSCode + Platformio.

 For a successful compile were to be done some cosmetics and correct other issues. ;-(

+Changes:
+* WifiManager, with factory-reset over serial